 Over the last five years, India has been ranked among the top importers of defence equipment to gain technological advantages over rival countries such as China and Pakistan.
 To modernise its armed forces and reduce dependency over external dependence for defence procurement, several initiatives have been taken by the government to encourage ‘Make in India’ activities via policy support initiatives.

 India’s defence manufacturing sector has been witnessing a CAGR of 3.9% between 2016 and 2020.
 The Indian government has set the defence production target at US$ 25.00 billion by 2025 (including US$ 5 billion from exports by 2025).
-Defence exports in India were estimated to be at US$ 2.0 billion in 2019-20.
+Defence exports in India was estimated to be at US$ 1.29 billion in 2019-20.
 India’s defence import value stood at US$ 463 million for FY20 and is expected to be at US$ 469.5 million in FY21.
 Defence exports in the country witnessed strong growth in the last two years.
 India targets to export military hardware worth US$ 5 billion (Rs.
 35,000 crore) in the next 5 years.
 As of 2019, India ranked 19th in the list of top defence exporters in the world by exporting defence products to 42 countries.

 Government formulated the ‘Defence Production and Export Promotion Policy 2020’ to provide impetus to self-reliance in defence manufacturing under the ‘Aatmanirbhar Bharat’ scheme.
 The ministry aims to achieve a turnover of Rs.
 1 lakh 75 thousand crore (US$ 25 billion), including an export of Rs.
 35 thousand crore (US$ 5 billion) in the aerospace and defence goods and services by 2025.